Zegek/Zegek/README.md

-- 👋 Hi, I’m @Zegek
+- 👋 Hi, I’m Kofity
 - 👀 I’m interested in Arduino
 - 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on myself...
-- 📫 How to reach me you dont 😘
+- 📫 Unreachable
-- 😄 Pronouns: She/her
+- 😄 Pronouns: She/them
-- ⚡ Fun fact: I'm not ( she/her )
+- ⚡ Fun fact: 🏳️‍⚧️

 <!---
 Zegek/Zegek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.